 Glad you asked!

-Emdash is a punctuation in the English language. 👉 —
+For the uninitiated, Emdash is a punctuation in the English language. 👉 —

 It’s longer than a hyphen (-) and longer than the n-dash (–).
-It’s the width of the letter ‘m’.
+It’s about the width of the letter ‘m’.
 It’s beautiful, elegant, most importantly, it smartly subverts the standard rules of punctuation.

 It can be used to connect two sentences — it can do the semicolon’s job.
 Or foreshadow a list of things — as a colon would do, or a bulleted list.
 Or parenthesise a digression — which shouldn’t happen in taut writing, but often does — in the middle of a sentence.